hoto/ansible-home-fedora/README.md

 - showing icons on desktop does not work for fedora 28 anymore, fix it
 - change the  initial login fedora icon to text https://fedoramagazine.org/howto-change-the-plymouth-theme/
 - symlinks for desktop and downloads
+- add automatic build for testing installation of the software